k4lizen/Shogun/bin_overviews/small_bins.md

 Similar to the unsorted bin, and large bins, insertions will happen at the `fd` (head) end of the "bin head chunk" and removals happen at the `bk` end (tail).

 Here is a diagram of some small bins.
-It looks almost identical to the small bin, except that each bin contains chunks of the same size:
+It looks almost identical to the unsorted bin, except that each bin contains chunks of the same size:

 ![small_bin_0](diagrams/small_bins0.png)
 ![small_bin_1](diagrams/small_bins1.png)